 It wasn’t until the summer of 2012 that I was finally able to see just how broken I had become.
 A series of events occurred that made me realize I was still living life as a wounded child, instead of as a healthy-minded adult.
 I was still living under the notion that I wasn’t worth love and my self-loathing had grown and manifested into different forms of self-punishment.
 My lack of self-love affected everything: every decision I made, every friendship I had and every relationship I pursued.
 I was in a place of desperation and knew that I needed to heal, I just had no idea how to begin.

 I knew it was going to take a lot of time and patience to learn to love myself, so I planned to just take it one day at a time and focus my energy completely on healing and growing in self-awareness.
 Devoting a year to myself seemed like a good place to start and so on September 1, 2012, I began my year of “soul-searching.”
 I came up with the idea that I would challenge myself to 52 tasks (one a week for an entire year) that would force me to grow as a person.
 Some of the challenges required me to conquer fears, others required me to do things that promoted positive thinking and a healing environment.
-I wasn’t able to keep up with doing one challenge a week, so I haven’t finished them yet (and won’t finish within the year) but I plan on finishing and will continue to do each task until all 52 are completed.
+I learned quickly that there can be no timeline in a self-love journey: it is a lifelong process, one to which you need to dedicate and re-dedicate yourself.
+So, here I am in 2017 still growing and learning: I plan on finishing and will continue to do each task until all 52 are completed.